-- 1. With the transmission in PARK, the parking brake applied, and the engine running, press the speed control switch to the ON position, then press the SET switch. - 2.
-The engine RPM will go up to 1100 RPM.
-To increase the RPM, press and hold the ACCEL/RESUME switch and the idle speed will increase to approximately 1500 RPM.
-To decrease the RPM, press and hold the DECEL switch and the idle speed will decrease to approximately 1100 RPM. - 3.
-To cancel the Idle-Up feature, either press the CAN-CEL switch, press the ON/OFF switch, or press the brake pedal.
+1. With the transmission in PARK, the parking brake applied, and the engine running, push the speed control switch to the ON position, then push the SET switch.

+- 2. The engine RPM will go up to 1100 RPM.
+To increase the RPM, push and hold the ACCEL/RESUME switch and the idle speed will increase to approximately 1500 RPM.
+To decrease the RPM, push and hold the DECEL switch and the idle speed will decrease to approximately 1100 RPM. - 3.
+To cancel the Idle-Up feature, either push the CAN-CEL switch, push the ON/OFF switch, or press the brake pedal.